deohs/r_onramp/r_packages_sessions_scripts.md

 * Run your code from scripts instead of the prompt.
 * Script your analysis to make your work more reproducible, which is very important.
 * You can share your code as a script so others can verify your work.

-## Running R Scripts

-You can run code from an R script by:

-* selecting some of the code and running just that code
-* running a single line (or block) of code
-* saving the file and running ("sourcing") the whole file
-* saving and rendering your script with a tool like *knitr* to make a report

-The latter approach will bundle the code with the ouput as a single report (PDF, HTML, etc.) - more on this to come!

 ## Creating and Running R scripts